abramenal/cypress-file-upload/README.md

 This package adds a custom [Cypress][cypress] command that allows you to make an abstraction on how exactly you upload files through HTML controls and focus on testing user workflows.

+## *Note:* v4 is unstable and at the moment there is no capacity to look through all the issues.
+So please consider using v3 https://github.com/abramenal/cypress-file-upload/tree/v3.5.3

 ## Table of Contents

 - [Installation](#installation)